What to do if you are worried about yourself OR a friend OR your child:

 The report button applies to any kind of internet based abuse, sexual harassment or illegal website.
 It can be used if you think a friend or another child is putting themselves at risk of harm.
 For any other issue that is making you feel uncomfortable tell your form tutor or Head of Year or another trusted adult.

-A copy of the Heathfield Community College Student E-Safety Code of Conduct can be found by clicking here
+A copy of the Heathfield Community College Student Online Safety Code of Conduct can be found by clicking here.

 Unsafe apps for young people

 - A parents’ guide to keeping children safe on You Tube – click here

 - A brief guide to Social Media for parents – click here